The LEADERSHIP-AI Synthesis: How Visionary Leaders Can Successfully Collaborate & Compete With the LLMs & Algorithms

 If patients can find chatbots more comforting than physicians, and AI can create original ideas better than individual humans, how long before employees find AI more caring than their managers and Boards find AI more value-creating than their CxO leaders?

-Leaders who rely on positional power or cognitive superiority will lose value and trust to algorithms that never sigh, snap, or forget a name.
+Leaders who rely on positional power and/or cognitive superiority will lose value and trust to algorithms that never sigh, snap, or forget a name.
 Leaders who can both connect—who make people feel seen, heard, and respected—and create in collaboration with customers, colleagues, and partners will remain irreplaceable.
+This means pivoting from a focus on optimizing leadership for smarts and turbo-charging capacities of the heart.

-As I often state in my keynotes on transformational, adaptive, and creative leadership, leadership capabilities like these are not “soft skills”; they are the hardest to develop and the most essential to collective progress.
+As I often state in my keynotes on transformational, adaptive, and creative leadership, leadership capabilities like these are not “soft skills”; they are the hardest to develop, the trickiest to switch to when busy and stressed, and the most essential to progress in an era of AI.

 The LEADERSHIP-AI Synthesis blends Artificial Intelligence with HUMAN Wisdom